vickyyyyyyy/lyrics-lstm/README.md

 python demo_predict.py
 ```

+Use `--artist` flag to specify the artist to get predicted lyrics for.
+Default is `nicki_minaj`.

 Use `--censored` flag to censor explicit lyrics.
+Default is `False`.

 Use `--num_words` flag to specify how many words to generate.
+Default is `400`.

 ```
-python demo_predict.py --censored --num_words 100
+python demo_predict.py --artist taylor_swift --censored --num_words 100
 ```

 ### Jupyter notebook